ona-li-toki-e-jan-Epiphany-tawa-mi/AHD/README.md

 - GNU APL: ([https://www.gnu.org/software/apl](https://www.gnu.org/software/apl))

-There is a `flake.nix` you can use with `nix develop path:.` to generate a development enviroment.
+There is a `flake.nix` you can use with `nix develop` to generate a development enviroment.

 Then, run one of the following commands to get started: